chrisranderson/beholder/README.md

 ![beholder demo video](https://raw.githubusercontent.com/chrisranderson/beholder/master/readme-images/demo.gif)

 Beholder is a TensorBoard plugin for viewing frames of a video while your model trains.
-It comes with tools to visualize the parameters of your network, visualize arbitrary arrays, or view frames that you've already created.
+It comes with tools to visualize the parameters of your network, visualize arbitrary arrays (like gradients or activations), or view frames that you've already created.

 [Watch this video to see it in action.](https://www.youtube.com/watch?v=06HjEr0OX5k)